lowepowerlab/protocols/gene_deletion.md

-## Gene deletion in *Ralstonia*
+# Gene deletion in *Ralstonia*

 **Writing/editing credits:** Tiffany Lowe-Power

-This protocol describes two strategies for gene deletion in *Ralstonia* spp.
-The **marked gene deletion** approach involves a negative selection approach where a an antibiotic resistance cassette is swapped into in the place of a gene-of-interest (via double homologous recombination AKA allelic exchange).
-The **unmarked gene deletion** involves (1) a negative selection where antibiotic selection drives a vector to integrate into the genome next to the gene-of-interest followed by a (2) positive selection where sucrose sensitivity (conferred by *sacB* on the vector backbone) drives the vector to recombine out of the genome resulting in ~50% wildtype and 50% knockout genotype clones.
+This protocol describes the unmarked gene deletion strategy in *Ralstonia*.  **unmarked gene deletion** involves (1) a negative selection where antibiotic selection drives a vector to integrate into the genome next to the gene-of-interest followed by a (2) positive selection where sucrose sensitivity (conferred by *sacB* [levanosucrase] on the vector backbone) drives the vector to recombine out of the genome resulting in ~50% wildtype and 50% knockout genotype clones that must be genotyped by colony PCR

-### Marked gene deletion
+## Unmarked gene deletion (sacB)

-### Unmarked gene deletion (sacB)
+### Clone the knockout vector:

 #### Resources:
 * [pUFR80 vector map with sequence](https://benchling.com/s/SGEEU7/edit)